 Clu and Cls – chlorinity of unknown and standard,

-Wu and Ws - weight of unknown and standard,
+Wu and Ws – the weight of unknown and standard,

 Tu and Ts – silver nitrate titre for unknown and standard.

-A modification of the Knudsen titration has been suggested by the Grasshoff and Wensk (1972).
-This uses a Metrohm incremental piston burette in place of Knudsen burette; the absence of greased stopcocks from the system is stated to improve markedly the convience and accuracy of shipboard analysis.
+A modification of the Knudsen titration has been suggested by Grasshoff and Wenk (1972).
+This uses a Metrohm incremental piston burette in place of the Knudsen burette; the absence of greased stopcocks from the system is stated to improve the convenience and accuracy of the shipboard analysis markedly.

-Potentiometric end point determination has been utilized by several workers to enhance the precision of the silver nitrate titration.
-Reeburgh and Carpenter (1964) used a differential electrochemical system for end point detection.
+Potentiometric endpoint determination has been utilized by several workers to enhance the precision of silver nitrate titration.
+Reeburgh and Carpenter (1964) used a differential electrochemical system for endpoint detection.

-One of the major drawbacks of manual titration methods lies in the time taken per sample and the operators skill requiered.
-A semi-automatic method of chlorinity titration has been described (Jarner and Aren,1970) which reduces the time per sample to 5min while retining high precision (0.004‰ in chlorinity).
+One of the major drawbacks of manual titration methods lies in the time taken per sample and the operator’s skill required.
+A semi-automatic method of chlorinity titration has been described (Jarner and Aren,1970) which reduces the time per sample to 5min while retaining high precision (0.004‰ in chlorinity).

 2. Electrical Conductivity.

-The laboratory method consist of comparing by use salinometers the electrical conductivity of the sample with that of a standard (IAPSO Standard Seawater) of known salinity at the same temperature.
+The laboratory method consists of comparing by using salinometers the electrical conductivity of the sample with that of a standard (IAPSO Standard Seawater) of known salinity at the same temperature.

-The measured conductivity ratio is than converted to the practical salinity by means of the equation of the PSS-78.
+The measured conductivity ratio is then converted to the practical salinity by means of the equation of the PSS-78.